Back to Blog

 The "Trust but Verify" Workflow

-When I work on Generative AI solutions for clients, I leverage LLMs for boilerplate, regex generation, and brainstorming.
+When I work on Generative AI solutions for clients, I use LLMs for boilerplate, regex generation, and brainstorming.
 But every line of code that goes into production is scrutinized.

 • Review: Read the code line-by-line.